LaserWorker/GuixSwayVM/README.md

 ### Use the required QEMU options and arguments
 Use the "qemu-system-x86_64" command with arguments like this:
-> qemu-system-x86_64 -m 8192 -smp 1\
+> $ qemu-system-x86_64 -m 8192 -smp 1 -enable-kvm \
-> -enable-kvm -boot menu=on \
+>   -boot menu=on,order=d -nic user,model=virtio-net-pci \
-> -hda file=/Directory/of/Image.qcow2 \
+>   -drive media=disk,index=0,file=/Directory/of/newdriveimage.img \
 >   -virtfs local,path="/Directory/to/share",security_model=none,mount_tag="TAGkeepidfortracking"  \

-that is: Build a 64bit system with 8GB of ram and one cpu core...

-use the host's virtual tools, use the boot menu
+that is: Build a 64bit system with 8GB of ram and one cpu core and use the host's virtual tools...

+use the boot menu with "d" order, apply a network interface card for the user that is a "virtio-net-pci" model.

 have a drive avalible for mount "hda" file that is the virtual drive or read only iso

+Only use the virtfs to quickly load files into the VM don't use that option frequently.